Understanding RFP Meaning: A Comprehensive Guide to Request for Proposals

 Weeks 11-12: Selection & Contract

 Total: 10-12 weeks for a moderately complex purchase.
-We've seen this accelerated to 6 weeks with clear requirements and decisive stakeholders, or stretched to 6+ months in highly regulated industries like healthcare or financial services where security questionnaires add substantial review time.
+This can be accelerated to 6 weeks with clear requirements and decisive stakeholders, or stretched to 6+ months in highly regulated industries.

 Common RFP Pitfalls (And How to Avoid Them)